 This is a fun way to introduce kids to growing veggies, especially if there’s limited space.
 Plant carrots in a jar!
 They turn out tiny and delicious.
 And yes, they are cute.

-Sign up here for the free Empress of Dirt monthly-ish newsletter.
+Sign up here for the free Empress of Dirt creative idea newsletter.

 Janet Calvo is an expert in miniature gardens and the author of Gardening in Miniature.